Introduction

 This tutorial will show you an example on how to document REST APIs using OpenAPI 3.
 When creating a REST API, good documentation is instrumental.
-Here we will use OpenAPI 3 in Spring application for creating documentation for REST APIs.
-We create and deploy REST services but we do not have an option to let others know in a single place, where REST services, having methods, request body, request params, etc., are exposed for consumption.
-Here we will take a look at SpringDoc — a tool that simplifies the generation and maintenance of API docs, based on the OpenAPI 3 specification for Spring application.
+Here I will use OpenAPI 3 in Spring application for creating documentation for REST APIs.
+I will create and deploy REST services but I do not have an option to let others know in a single place, where REST services, having methods, request body, request params, etc., are exposed for consumption.
+Here I will take a look at SpringDoc — a tool that simplifies the generation and maintenance of API docs, based on the OpenAPI 3 specification for Spring application.

 Related Posts: